miguelrcborges/idk-what-to-name-yet/README.md

 - [ ] Game main menu (doesn't jump directly to the game)

-# Possible optimizations that should be consider
+# Possible optimizations that should be considered

 Not sure if these will increase performance.
 It would be required doing afterbenchmarks after doing the implementation.